-North Reading is a decidedly white-collar town, with fully 90.70% of the workforce employed in white-collar jobs, well above the national average.
-Overall, North Reading is a town of managers, professionals, and sales and office workers.
-There are especially a lot of people living in North Reading who work in management occupations (18.09%), office and administrative support (12.45%), and sales jobs (10.76%).
+North Reading is a decidedly white-collar town, with fully 89.50% of the workforce employed in white-collar jobs, well above the national average.
+Overall, North Reading is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in North Reading who work in management occupations (18.19%), office and administrative support (11.74%), and sales jobs (11.65%).

 Also of interest is that North Reading has more people living here who work in computers and math than 95% of the places in the US.

-In North Reading, a lot of people use the train to get to work every day though North Reading is a relatively small town.
-Those that ride the train are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, North Reading has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.

 The people who call North Reading home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of North Reading residents report their race to be White, followed by Asian.
 Important ancestries of people in North Reading include Italian, English, French , and German.

 The most common language spoken in North Reading is English.
-Other important languages spoken here include Other Asian languages and French.
+Other important languages spoken here include Langs. of India and Other Asian languages.